 This beautiful gothic church, with its stone facade and flying buttresses, is famously known as the resting place for the remains of Christopher Columbus.

-I highly recommended renting an audio guide for an extra couple euros to educate yourself about its history as you move through its grandiose interior.
+I highly recommended renting an audio guide for an extra couple of euros to educate yourself about its history as you move through its grandiose interior.

-Entrance fees between €8-10 per adult includes access to the church and Giralda.
+Entrance fees between €8-10 per adult include access to the church and Giralda.
 (The Giralda was once a Muslim minaret when there was a mosque there before the church but is essentially now a bell tower adjacent to the cathedral.)

 They have mass on Sundays so don’t open until 2:30pm these days, no matter the season.